tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Become a living shadow until the end of your next turn.
 While a living shadow, you can move through solid objects but not end your turn there, and you can pop free from all enemies as a move action.

-_Curse:_ You are vulnerable to fire and holy damage, and when you are hit by negative energy damage, you also take ongoing damage equal to half the damage of the original attack as the cloak comes to life and strangles you.
+_Curse:_ You are vulnerable to fire and radiant damage, and when you are hit by necrotic damage, you also take ongoing damage equal to half the damage of the original attack as the cloak comes to life and strangles you.

 **Quirk:** Sneaky.